rbauer420/DataEntryPortal/README.md

 Users will be asked to enter whole numbers of people served based on target populations for the intervention entered in Step 1.

 Target populations include:
-    People under 18 years old
+    <li>People under 18 years old</li>
-    People between 18 and 29 years old
+    <li>People between 18 and 29 years old</li>
-    People 30 or older
+    <li>People 30 or older</li>
-    People who identify as Asian
+    <li>People who identify as Asian</li>
-    People who identify as Black or African American People who identify as Caucasian or White
+    <li>People who identify as Black or African American</li>
+    <li>People who identify as Caucasian or White</li>
-    People who identify as Hispanic
+    <li>People who identify as Hispanic</li>
-    People who identify as another race or ethnicity not captured in the other categories People who live in rural areas
+    <li>People who identify as another race or ethnicity not captured in the other categories</li>
+    <li>People who live in rural areas</li>
-    People who are classified as having low socio-economic status People who are students
+    <li>People who are classified as having low socio-economic status</li>
+    <li>People who are students</li>
-    People who are Veterans
+    <li> People who are Veterans</li>

 Inputs will be converted from string to integers.
 The y-axis will automatically fit to the data entered by the user.
 If the user enters data as a string rather than an integer, the program will give the error message, "You MUST enter integers for Step 3 before you can visualize your data," and return to the main loop.

 <h3>Step 4: Successes and Barriers</h3>